buger-shack/scriptkiddie/network-pivoting-or-tunneling/pivoting-tools/ligolo-ng.md

 # 4. Launch netcat/pwncat-cs on the attacker machine to recieve the reverse shell

-//Flags : --addr 0.0.0.0:1234 (the listener IP and port on the compromised server)
+# Flags : --addr 0.0.0.0:1234 (the listener IP and port on the compromised server)
-//Flags : --to 127.0.0.1:8899 (the netcat/pwncat-cs listner on the attackers machine)
+# Flags : --to 127.0.0.1:8899 (the netcat/pwncat-cs listner on the attackers machine)
 ```

 {% hint style="info" %}